Introduction

 We know that IOC(Inversion of Control) is an effective architectural design for system decoupling, and is also a supporting tool for the development of large-scale business systems

-In actual development, the state sharing of three scenes will be encountered: state sharing of component internal, state sharing between components and global state sharing.
-In the traditional Vue3, different mechanisms are used to achieve these state sharing scenes, while only a unified IOC container mechanism is needed in Zova
+In actual development, there are four scopes of state sharing: component internal, between components, global and system.
+In the traditional Vue3, different mechanisms are used to achieve these state sharing scopes, while only a unified IOC container mechanism is needed in Zova

 |---|---|---|